MrBluffz/esx_shops/esx_shops/README.md

 # esx_shops
 ## ESX_Shops Modified by Mr Bluffz to work with MF_Inventory

+# UPDATE v2

+Replaced basically the entire client file with all the new code.
+Added new config options.
+Markers are now specific to a shop, instead of general markers.
+Added the notification system in config, making it easier for people.

 # UPDATE
 I have added job checks, and Shop Type so you can do crafting tables, and shops, both with job checks if you want.
 See photos below for more details.